Albert Nobbs: Plot

 Helen eventually discovers she is pregnant with Joe's child.
 Joe is terrified, fearing he will become like his abusive father.
-Meanwhile, Albert goes to Hubert's home one day and learns that Cathleen has died, leaving Hubert devastated.
+Meanwhile, Albert goes to Hubert's home one day and learns that Cathleen has died of typhoid, leaving Hubert devastated.
 Albert and Hubert put on dresses made by Cathleen.
 Though both at first are extremely uncomfortable, they eventually spend a fun day together dressed as women.
 A stumble and fall by Albert on the beach brings them back to reality.
 The pair return to Hubert's, change back into their men's clothing, and go back to their lives as before.

 Back at the hotel, Albert learns Helen is pregnant and offers to marry her.
 She refuses, saying Albert does not love her, though Albert voices a fear that Joe will leave by himself for America and not take her and the child.
 Later that evening, Joe and Helen get into a loud fight after Joe reveals he is indeed going to America alone.
 Albert attacks Joe when he gets physical with Helen, and Joe throws Albert against a wall, giving him a head injury.
 Albert retires to bed, forgotten in the commotion, bleeding from one ear.
 Helen angrily tells Joe she no longer wants to be with him anyway, and he leaves.
 Helen finds Albert dead in his bed the next morning.

 Helen eventually gives birth to a son, Albert Joseph.
-It's implied Mrs. Baker found Albert's savings, and hires Hubert again to make improvements to the hotel.
+It is implied Mrs. Baker found Albert's savings, and hires Hubert again to make improvements to the hotel.
 When Helen sees Hubert, she breaks down and reveals she earns nothing working for Mrs. Baker, but if she objects she will be separated from her son and thrown out into the street.
 Hubert looks knowingly at her and says, "We can't let that happen, can we?"